-Race/Event Objectives: What is your performance oriented intentions for this race/event?
-(Try to attack, get in the break, stay up right, first out of the water, fastest transition time, finish, sprint in the end, mix it up….)
+Race/Event Objectives: What is your performance-oriented intentions for this race/event?
+(Try to attack, get in the break, stay upright, first out of the water, fastest transition time, finish, sprint, in the end, mix it up….)

-*Race/Event Details: In 500 word or less describe your experience in the race.
+*Race/Event Details: In 500 words or less describe your experience in the race.
 What you feel you did well at and what you think needs to improve.
 Where did other racers/riders/teammates shine?
 Did you see a tactic or move that you thought was great or sketchy?

 Pros: List 2-5 pros about the race (Can be anything from officiating, weather, course, mood to outcomes)